web-deps/odom/docs/api/component/component.md

 _Properties_:

-- `markup`: the markup to be parsed
+- `markup`: The markup to be parsed
-- `mltype`: the markup type.
+- `mltype`: The markup type.
 Can be either `"html"` or `"xml"`.
 The default value is `"html"`.
-- `markupMiddleware`: utilities for processing markup.
+- `markupMiddleware`: Utilities for processing markup.
 Refer to [`markup`](../create-component/middleware.md) for more information.
-- `convertMarkup`: indicates whether or not to convert the resulting `Element` (if not an HTMLElement) to an HTMLElement.
+- `convertMarkup`: Indicates whether or not to convert the resulting `Element` (if not an HTMLElement) to an HTMLElement.
 The default value is true.

 #### Return Value